AnanthSankaralingam/Baco-REST-APIs/README.md

 # bacodb-api
-Building an API with NodeJS, Express, MongoDB.
-Parameters pertain to "order change notification" in the app
+Building an API using Visual Studio with NodeJS, Express, MongoDB.
+Schema/API parameters pertain to "order change notification" in the app